a-h/templ/docs/docs/09-commands-and-tools/03-live-reload.md

 By default, the proxy binds to `127.0.0.1`.
 You can use `--proxybind` to bind to another address, e.g., `--proxybind="0.0.0.0"`.

-Altogether, to setup hot reload on an app that listens on port 8080, run the following.
+Altogether, to setup live reload on an app that listens on port 8080, run the following.

 ```
 templ generate --watch --proxy="http://localhost:8080" --cmd="go run ."